Mati, Davao Oriental: Japanese occupation and World War II

+Third Republic

+In 1970, Mayor Thelma Z. Almario received the Outstanding Mayor of the Philippines award.
+In 1972, Mayor Almario founded the Mati Community College, which was later converted into the Davao Oriental State College of Science and Technology (now the Davao Oriental State University) in December 1989 based on Republic Act No. 6807 which she wrote as a member of Congress.

-Contemporary Period
+Contemporary period

-Mati celebrated its grand centennial of its founding as a town in 2003.
+Mati celebrated the grand centennial of its founding as a town in 2003.

 Cityhood

 On June 20, 2007, the Commission on Elections officially proclaimed the ratification of Republic Act 9408 converting the Municipality of Mati into a component city.

 There were 18,267 actual voters out of the 51,287 registered voters in 26 villages and 266 polling precincts during the June 18 plebiscite.
 Final tabulation showed Yes – 18,267 votes (%); No – 846 (1.6%).

 The Supreme Court declared the cityhood law of Mati and 15 other cities unconstitutional after a petition filed by the League of Cities of the Philippines in its ruling on November 18, 2008.
 On December 22, 2009, the cityhood law of Mati and 15 other municipalities regain its status as cities again after the court reversed its ruling on November 18, 2008.
 On August 23, 2010, the court reinstated its ruling on November 18, 2008, causing Mati and 15 cities to become regular municipalities.
 Finally, on February 15, 2011, Mati becomes a city again including the 15 municipalities declaring that the conversion to cityhood met all legal requirements.

 After six years of legal battle, in its board resolution, the League of Cities of the Philippines acknowledged and recognized the cityhood of Mati and 15 other cities.